- 55 years old

 - Wants to access her tax-free cash

-- Wants option to take ad hoc withdrawals if needed
+- Wants options to take ad hoc withdrawals if needed

 Sandra plans to continue working but would like to access her tax-free cash from her pension to pay off her mortgage.
-As she has no immediate plans to retire, she does not require income but would like the option to make ad hoc withdrawals if needed.
+She has no immediate plans to fully retire or take a regular income but would like the option to make ad hoc withdrawals if needed.

-Sandra would like to benefit from any potential growth by remaining invested in the markets.
+Sandra is happy to benefit from any potential growth by remaining invested.

 Sandra’s pension fund, after taking her tax-free cash is worth £150,000.
-She can take withdrawals whenever she wants with no restrictions on the amount withdrawn.
-Sandra understands any withdrawal will be taxable at her highest marginal rate of tax.
-Sandra likes the idea she can use all or part of her fund to purchase a guaranteed lifetime income should she decide this is important in the future.
+She can take withdrawals whenever she wants with no restrictions or set-up costs.
+Sandra understands any income she takes will be taxable at her highest marginal rate of tax.
+Sandra likes the idea that she can use all or part of her fund to purchase a lifetime income should she decide that a guaranteed lifetime income is important in the future.

-Sandra also wants to be sure that when she dies any remaining fund can be passed to her dependants.
-Canada Life as the scheme administrator will normally follow Sandra’s wishes and pay any death benefits either as a lump sum or income from a beneficiary’s drawdown.
-These benefits would normally be paid free of Inheritance Tax and could also be paid free of income tax assuming Sandra’s death occurs before reaching age 75.
+Sandra wants the peace of mind that when she dies any remaining fund can be passed to her dependants.
+Canada Life, as the scheme administrator will retain discretion and her dependants could receive either a lump sum or income from a beneficiary’s drawdown.
+These benefits would normally be paid free of inheritance tax and could also be paid free of income tax should Sandra die before reaching age 75.

-- Access all your tax-free cash at the start.
+- Access all her tax-free cash at the start.

-- Withdraw as little or as much as you want from the plan.
+- Withdraw as little or as much as she wants from the plan.

 - Remain invested for tax-efficient growth.